-How can "in terms of" substitute for such prepositions as "at, by, as, or for"?
+How can "in terms of" alone encompass — and substitute — multiple prepositions "at, by, as, or for"?

 in terms of.
 This phrase is commonly used as a substitute for a precise identification of relationship or as a substitute for such prepositions as at, by, as, or for.
 The phrase is correctly used when one thing is being expressed in terms of another thing, as when a rule is discussed in terms of its economic effect.
 The phrase is loosely or incorrectly used in the following sentences: This policy argument is strong in terms of our client’s case.
 (Is a strong argument for our client?
 Or for the opposition?)
 If the doctor’s words are construed in terms of a guarantee, the result will be different.
 (Construed as a guarantee?)

-How can "in terms of" can "substitute for a precise identification of relationship or as a substitute for such prepositions as at, by, as, or for"?
-What's the linguistics behind this substitution?
+"substitute for a precise identification of relationship or as a substitute for such prepositions as at, by, as, or for"?

 Bahrych, Merino.
 Legal Writing and Analysis in a Nutshell 5th edition (2017).
 368.